rmv6471/rmv6471.github.io/README.md

 ---

 ## Introduction
-Solar energy is a major component of global renewable energy infrastructure, but its output is highly sensitive to environmental conditions such as irradiance, temperature, and time of day.
-Accurate forecasting of solar power generation is important for energy planning, grid stability, and efficient use of storage systems.
+As the world moves towards cleaner energy sources, one popular choice the world has adopted is the use of solar panels.
+However, the energy output of these panels are heavily influenced by factors such as weather conditions, temperature, humidity, and wind speed.
+This project sought to train a machine learning model that is able to accurately predict the amount of energy a given solar power plant will generate.

-In this project, I used machine learning techniques to predict **DC power output** from two solar plants in India.
+Ultimately, the model predicted **DC power output** from two solar plants in India.
 The model achieved very high accuracy (R² ≈ 0.987), demonstrating that solar power production can be predicted well from weather conditions.

 ---